junxit/us-congress-bills-109/metadata.md

 - 2005-06-17 — Introduced in House
 - 2005-06-17 — Referred to the House Committee on Transportation and Infrastructure.
 - 2005-06-17 — Sponsor introductory remarks on measure.
 (CR E1276)
+- 2005-06-20 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2005-10-26 — Considered under suspension of the rules. (consideration: CR H9198-9202)
+- 2005-10-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2967.
+- 2005-10-26 — EXTENSION OF DEBATE - Mr. Lantos asked unanimous consent that debate on H.R.
+2967 be extended by ten minuntes to be equally divided and controlled.
+Agreed to without objection.
+- 2005-10-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-10-26 — Mr. Kuhl (NY) moved to suspend the rules and pass the bill.
+- 2005-10-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9198)
+- 2005-10-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9198)